You performed a search for: Areas of Interest: Group / Family Volunteering

 Letters Against Isolation

-BECOME A VOLUNTEER LETTER-WRITER TODAY!
+SEND SMILES AND SUNSHINE: BECOME A VOLUNTEER LETTER-WRITER TODAY!

 Are you passionate about spreading joy and brightening someone's day?
-Do you have a knack for writing heartfelt letters?
-Join our dedicated team of volunteers and make a meaningful difference in the lives of seniors in aged care homes in the area and across Canada.
+Do you enjoy writing friendly letters and want to join a virtual project?
+Are you looking for a team project or a meaningful event activity?
+Become a volunteer and make a meaningful difference for seniors in care homes and programs locally and across Canada.

 WHAT WE DO